johndavidsparrow/gutenberg-faq-schema/readme.txt

 Contributors:      The WordPress Contributors
 Tags:              block
 Tested up to:      6.7
-Stable tag:        0.1.0
+Stable tag:        0.2.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Example block scaffolded with Create Block tool.
+Gutenberg block for FAQs, reorderabble and with automated FAQ schema markup generation.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+This block is a simple FAQ block.
+Questions can be added, removed, and reordered in the editor, and in the front-end, FAQ schema markup is generated for improved SEO and better user experience.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/gutenberg-faq-schema` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress